School of Nurse Anesthesia

 - Physiology: 3 semester hours of physiology must be completed no more than 10 years before admission, with a 3.0 “B” or better.
 Pathophysiology is not a valid substitute.

 - Anatomy/Physiology: (in lieu of separate courses).
 The combined course is acceptable if offered over two semesters and taken sequentially.
-One semester must have been completed within 10 years prior to admission to the program. **Minimum grade of 3.0 or “B” is required in both semesters (equivalent of 6 semester hours).
+One semester must have been completed within 10 years prior to admission to the program. **A minimum grade of 3.0 or “B” is required in both semesters (the equivalent of 6 semester hours).

 **There is a test out option available for those not meeting these requirements.
 Please contact the admissions department for further information**

 Ranked #20 out of 101 schools (based on the 2014 graduating class)!